yast/yast.github.io/_posts/2020-05-29-highlights-of-yast-development-sprint-99-100.md

 Travis](https://travis-ci.com/yast/usr-etc-test).
 It downloads the repository metadata file which contains a list of files from all packages.
-It also contains files which are marked as "ghost", these files are not part of the package but might be create by RPM post-install script or by user.
+It also contains files which are marked as "ghost", these files are not part of the package but might be created by RPM post-install script or by user.
 We just compare the found files with a known list.

 Some implementation details of that script may be interesting for our more